 The family theme resonates with this trio of chiefs.

 “Our families sacrifice so that we can serve,” Lockwood says.
 “They are also our strength.
 Without family support, we could hardly exist.”

 Lockwood’s granddaughter, daughter and son-in-law live in Simsbury — under the careful watch of Baldis and his volunteers.
 Lockwood also has relatives in Avon under Appell’s watch.

 “The successes that I have achieved in my life,” Baldis says, “are largely a result of the support of my family and the community of volunteers who also serve this town.”

 We call them unsung heroes — and while that’s an apt description, maybe it isn’t enough.
 Volunteer firefighters are unsung heroes, yes, but they’re more than that.
 Perhaps we need a new nomenclature.
 Action sports — aka extreme sports — are defined as high-risk activities that often involve speed, height, serious physical effort and specialized gear.

-• This article is as relevant today as when it was first published as the cover story of Avon Today, Canton Today and Simsbury Today magazines — the forerunners of Today Magazine — in April 2019, in both the print and digital editions • Click here for that magazine issue
+• This article was first published as the cover story of Avon Today, Canton Today and Simsbury Today magazines — the forerunners of Today Magazine — in April 2019, in both the print and digital editions • Simsbury Today Magazine: April 2019

-• Today Magazine editor-in-chief Bruce Deckert is a five-time SPJ award-winner — an ESPN.com editor for 17 years, he also served as a reporter and editor for the former Imprint Newspapers group that produced weekly papers for most Valley towns and several other towns in Greater Hartford
+• Today Magazine editor-in-chief Bruce Deckert was a five-time SPJ award-winner when this story was first published — he was an ESPN.com editor for 17 years and also served as a reporter and editor for the former Imprint Newspapers group that produced weekly papers for four of the five core Farmington Valley towns

 • This story received a First Place SPJ Award in 2020 in Connecticut's Local Reporting magazine category • SPJ = Society of Professional Journalists